codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 afterInsert       **id** = the primary key of the new row, or 0 on failure.
                   **data** = the key/value pairs being inserted.
-                  **result** = the results of the insert() method used through the Query Builder. beforeInsertBatch **data** = associative array of values that are being inserted.
-If an object or Entity class is passed to the insertBatch method, it is first converted to an array. afterInsertBatch  **data** = the associative array of values being inserted.
-                  **result** = the results of the insertbatch() method used through the Query Builder. beforeUpdate      **id** = the array of primary keys of the rows being updated.
+                  **result** = the results of the insert() method used through the Query Builder. beforeUpdate      **id** = the array of primary keys of the rows being updated.
                   **data** = the key/value pairs that are being updated.
 If an object or Entity class is passed to the update method, it is first converted to an array. afterUpdate       **id** = the array of primary keys of the rows being updated.
                   **data** = the key/value pairs being updated.
-                  **result** = the results of the update() method used through the Query Builder. beforeUpdateBatch **data** = associative array of values that are being updated.
-If an object or Entity class is passed to the updateBatch method, it is first converted to an array. afterUpdateBatch  **data** = the key/value pairs being updated.
-                  **result** = the results of the updateBatch() method used through the Query Builder. beforeFind        The name of the calling **method**, whether a **singleton** was requested, and these additional fields:
+                  **result** = the results of the update() method used through the Query Builder. beforeFind        The name of the calling **method**, whether a **singleton** was requested, and these additional fields:
 - first()         No additional fields
 - find()          **id** = the primary key of the row being searched for.